 Well, so I’m told.
 Truthfully, I’ve never had dandelion wine but people say it’s dandy.
 It’s made by fermenting dandelion tea with yeast, sugar, and citrus.

 I’m all for sneaking my vegetables into meals whenever possible.
 That’s why I like to make hearty soups and stews: you can easily slip in nutritious vegetables.
 Dandelion greens are no different.
 Cut up the leaves and add them to other salad greens.
 Toss them in a sandwich or omelet.
 They also work well in pasta dishes, like this recipe for linguini with sausage and greens.

 How to Grow Dandelions

-My suggestion would be to grow them in big barrels in full sun.
+You’re kidding, right?
+They’re indestructible.
+They don’t need any help!
+True, which is why you need to keep them from becoming a nuisance.
+If you want to grow them on purpose to eat, my suggestion would be to plant them in big containers in full sun.
 Clip the flower stems regularly so they can’t go to seed.
-And harvest leaves when they are still small.
+And harvest leaves when they are still small so they are more tender and less bitter.
 Although they really don’t need fertilizer, you could give them a shot of water-soluble plant food once a month to encourage more leaf growth.

 Deciding to keep dandelions in your landscape can be a controversial decision, but these plucky little plants can be beneficial to you and your yard.
 Whether you use dandelions to feed wildlife and fight erosion or you love to add them to your salad, there are plenty of dandelions to go around.
 So pause a moment before you destroy them.
 They have a variety of ecological uses and their nutrients can even improve your health.